orchest/orchest/docs/source/fundamentals/jobs.md

 ### Editing pipeline step parameters

-1. Open a pipeline via the _Pipelines_ option in the left menu pane.
+1. Open a Pipeline via the _Pipelines_ option in the left menu pane.
-2. Click on a pipeline step to open its _Properties_.
+2. Click on a Pipeline step to open its _Properties_.
 3. Towards the bottom you will find the _Parameters_ section.
 4. Input some JSON like {code}`{"my-param": <param-value>}`.